-Session Activity Plan & Peer Evaluation (50 points across two parts: 40 and 10 points)
+Session Activity Plan & Peer Review (50 points across two parts: 40 and 10 points)

 In this assignment you will be given an activity, client group, and setting.
 In a small group you will put together a session plan for the group based on the given activity.
-You will use the session plan template presented in class to submit your plan.
-In addition, you will provide peer feedback following the instructions in the assignment link.
+You will use the task analysis, activity adaptation, and session plan templates presented in class to submit your plan.
+In addition, you will review and provide feedback on another group's plan following the instructions in the assignment link.

-Program Observation Project (130 points across three parts: 15, 40, and 75 points)
+Program Observation Project (130 points across three parts: 10, 45, and 75 points)

 In this project you will observe a horticultural therapy, therapeutic horticulture, or other program that uses horticulture as a therapeutic medium.
 In the first part of the project, you will choose a program to observe, secure permission, and provide information on the site, location, facility, and client population.
-In the second part you will describe and summarize your observation visit.
-In the third part you will provide the full report that will include a task analysis, activity adaptation, and a session plan based on the observed activity.
+In the second part you will describe and summarize your observation visit, identifying strengths and weaknesses.
+You will also summarize the diagnosis of the observed client group diagnosis and related deficits and needs.
+In the third part you will present the same activity for the same client group but it will be redesigned to be more effective using task analysis, activity adaptation, and a session plan based on the observed activity.
 The report should include images, but you must seek permission first.
 In some cases, you may only have permission to take photos of clients' hands and the materials or not at all.
 Make sure you understand the facility's policy.
 Detailed instructions on each part are provided in the assignment link.